 * Ascertaining the extent to which University assets are accounted for and safeguarded and, as appropriate, verifying the existence of such assets.

 * Appraising the economy and efficiency with which University resources are employed.

-* Submitting an annual audit plan for audit coverage that fulfills the responsibility of the Internal Auditing Department.
+* Submitting an annual audit plan for audit coverage that fulfills the responsibility of the Internal Audit and Compliance Department.